 - Organizer, guest speakers.
 I organized guest speakers for the Department.
 Most recently, I invited the Department’s faculty and students to a session on the books in our library’s special collection.
 In 2011, I arranged for Kyle Durrie, who was driving her portable printing press across North America in her “Type Truck” giving hands-on demonstrations, to come to Mount Saint Vincent where English students and others had an opportunity to print their own posters and to experience first-hand what it meant to produce text on a printing press.

 - Senate committees.
 Over the years, I have served on a number of University Senate committees: Research, Library, Scholarships, Teaching and Learning, Undergraduate Curriculum, and the Writing Initiatives Committee.
+I am currently a member of the Committee on Academic Policy and Planning.

 - Cultural Studies Committee.
 I have recently joined the Cultural Studies Committee, which oversees the Cultural Studies program in the University.
 Two of my courses, Studies in Medievalism (ENGL 4475) and The History of Writing, Reading, and the Book (ENGL/WRIT 2223) count as Cultural Studies electives.